alemar11/ios-watchos-tvos-macos-resources/README.md

 * [InceptionTouch](https://github.com/richzertuche/InceptionTouch) - Who needs 3DTouch when you can have InceptionTouch.
 * [Knock](https://github.com/Headtalk/Knock) - A simple detector for physical knocks on the back or front of an iPhone.
 * [LimSignatureView](https://github.com/limhowe/LimSignatureView) - Signature View in Swift.
+* [NXDrawKit](https://github.com/Nicejinux/NXDrawKit) - NXDrawKit is a simple and easy but useful drawing kit for iPhone.
 * [RPModalGestureTransition](https://github.com/naoyashiga/RPModalGestureTransition)
 * [PennyPincher](https://github.com/fe9lix/PennyPincher) - A fast gesture recognizer based on the PennyPincher algorithm, written in Swift.
 * [Sensitive](https://github.com/igormatyushkin014/Sensitive) - Fresh look at work with gestures in Swift.